 - Radiant Historia uses the top screen to list the next 9 moves.
 After a little bit, you can even swap any two turns (hero or monster) to extend chains.

-- Wild AR Ms 4 uses this for all battles.
+- Wild ARMs uses this for certain fights:

 - Sands of Destruction for the DS puts the character portraits of the party and enemies in order of their turn, but since most bosses can get multiple turns without the queue reacting to it until it's actually their turn and because the party members' ridiculously lenghty attack combos only count as a single turn, it tends to serve very little purpose in battles where it might actually be important.

 - In Blue Dragon, the top of the screen tells the turns of the player and the monster.